 Apply to Assign your Croft

 Assignation is the permanent transfer of a tenancy to a person of your choice, which is subject to approval by the Crofting Commission.
-This can be a family member or you can transfer your tenancy, for a price you agree, to a proposed assignee.
+This can be a family member or you can transfer your tenancy to a proposed assignee.
 If you have a croft house, this can be decrofted (made separate from the Croft) in advance of the assignation, or you can include it in the transfer if you have or are moving into separate accommodation.

 You should always seek independent legal advice before assigning a croft tenancy, as the transfer is permanent and cannot be reversed, should you change your mind.